What is EUPATI?

 Patient Expert Training Programme

 The EUPATI Patient Expert Training Programme is an exciting and unique opportunity offering patients and patient representatives expert-level training in medicines research and development.
 The Programme is a mixture of e-learning and training events .
-To date, more than 150 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines research and development.
-For more information about the redesign of the Programme, click here.
+To date, more than 200 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines research and development.
+For more information about the currently ongoing redesign of the Programme, click here.

 The Toolbox was launched in January 2016 and contains a library of information around medicines research and development.
 This information is not medicine- or disease-specific.
 More than 4 million users have accessed the information on the Toolbox in less than four years, and users can access the Toolbox information in 13 languages.
 Explore the Toolbox.